code-builders/curriculum/ruby/ruby-102.md

 1. We created the `Array` simply by using `[]`.
 2. The objects within the array are not all of the same type, we have an `Integer`, `String`, and `Float`

+(other languages such as Java don't allow you to put multple types of objects in one list)

 Arrays are integer-indexed, what this means is that each item in the array corresponds to an integer value. and that integer is used to access an object within the `Array`.
 The first object is assigned